n-h-e-z-r-o-n/pulseflix-stream-tv/README.md

 IMPORTANT: This application is for educational and personal use only.

-    Streamflix does not host, store, or distribute any copyrighted content All content is sourced from third-party providers and websites Users are solely responsible for ensuring they have legal rights to access any content The developers do not endorse or encourage copyright infringement
+    ONYX does not host, store, or distribute any copyrighted content All content is sourced from third-party providers and websites Users are solely responsible for ensuring they have legal rights to access any content The developers do not endorse or encourage copyright infringement